matters-in-media-art/mattersinmediaart.org/lending-time-based-media.md

 Enter details of the exhibition format and its duration.
 Some things to consider:

 * Is the material looped?
 Is the loop intended to be seamless?
 If not, what is the duration of black on the loop?
-* If the work comprises more than one channel, are the channels synchronised?
+* If the work comprises more than one channel, are the channels synchronized?
 * What is the availability of spares?
-Who is authorised to produce spares?
+Who is authorized to produce spares?
 * For film, slide and tapes how often should these be replaced with new copies?
 </div>
 </li>